 My first attempt, I followed their recipe to the letter using Anson Stone Mills Pencil Cob Grits .
 I have to admit: these grits are divine.
 They become creamy, but still retain a tiny bit of bite.
 The only place I could buy them locally has closed so I have to mail order the grits.
 Okay- as soon as I’m mail ordering something, it goes way down the list.
-Also, these grits tend to toughen in the freezer over time and the third time I made the dish, the grits did not soaked up my seafood stock.
+Also, these grits tend to toughen in the freezer over time and the third time I made the dish, the grits did not soak up my seafood stock.
 Grrr.
 They also take double the amount of time to prepare- almost 45 minutes.
 A great substitute is any stone ground, NOT INSTANT, grits.
-But please order the Anson Mills product because they do make a superior product.
-Whisk them throughout the cooking to help them absorb the milk and prevent lumps from forming.
+Whisk them once or twice during cooking to help them absorb the milk and prevent lumps from forming.

 My recipe calls for adding cayenne pepper to the grits.
 I felt they needed a little something.
 I also add green bell pepper to the shrimp.
 The green pepper added so much flavor- well worth the tiny bit of extra effort.
 The recipe would be fun to make with your holiday guests.
-Put Aunt Madge on grits patrol, Uncle Ted can prep the shrimp, and the kids can whip up the corn bread.
+Put Aunt Ashley on grits patrol, have your son in laws peel and clean the shrimp and the kids can whip up the corn bread.
 Use my cornbread recipe- found here.

-1 cup stone ground grits- I prefer Anson Mills grits
+1 cup stone ground grits- I prefer Bob’s Mills Organic Grits

 2 cup whole milk

 1/2 tsp salt- more if needed to taste

 - In a medium saucepan over medium heat, melt 2 TBSP butter.
 Stir in 1 cup of grits and coat well cooking until the grits smell toasted- about 2-3 minutes.
 Add 2 cups whole milk, 2 cups water and 1/2 tsp kosher salt.
 Increase heat and allow grits come to a boil.